 It is a lot easier to speculate how Hilary Clinton would approach relations with Latin America.
 As a former Secretary of State, she has far more foreign policy experience on which she can be judged than the businessman Donald Trump.
 She is also, frankly, a lot more articulate about actual policies than her rival.
 Having said this, Clinton has remained quiet on the subject of Latin America.

-Although Latin American foreign policy is no longer a primary concern of U.S, it still deserves to be thoroughly considered and conveyed to the public by the presidential candidates.
-This is partly because of the aforementioned history of interventionism in the region and the significant number of Latino U.S citizens to which the candidates are trying desperately to appeal.
-However, the Candidates also need to address an important and deeply consequential regional dynamic- the ongoing antagonism between the U.S and Latin America’s Socialist states (Bolivia, Ecuador, Venezuela, and Cuba).
+Although Latin American foreign policy is no longer a primary concern of the U.S., it still deserves to be thoroughly considered and conveyed to the public by the presidential candidates.
+This is partly because of the aforementioned history of interventionism in the region and the significant number of Latino U.S. citizens to which the candidates are trying desperately to appeal.
+However, the Candidates also need to address an important and deeply consequential regional dynamic- the ongoing antagonism between the U.S. and Latin America’s Socialist states (Bolivia, Ecuador, Venezuela, and Cuba).

 Clinton’s participation in Honduras helped legitimize an anti-democratic coup against an ambitious social reformer, a story that is all too familiar in Latin America’s bloody history.

 Though the Obama administration pledged to find a new way forward with Latin America, this has arguably not been achieved.
-Instead, token gestures such as the U.S-Cuban diplomatic thaw and John Kerry stating that the “era of the Monroe Doctrine was over” may well have distracted from a continuation in policy.
-Obama failed to implement any sanctions against Honduras after the coup despite governmental repression, yet has repeatedly implemented sanctions against leftist-Venezuela for comparable reasons.
+Instead, token gestures such as the U.S.-Cuban diplomatic thaw and John Kerry stating that the “era of the Monroe Doctrine was over” may well have distracted from a continuation in the policy.
+Obama failed to implement any sanctions against Honduras after the coup despite governmental repression, yet has repeatedly implemented sanctions against leftist Venezuela for comparable reasons.

 Clinton would however diverge from the Obama administration over immigration.
 Deportation levels of undocumented Latin Americans have risen sharply under Obama, and despite previously having supported deportation and tougher immigration policies in the past, Clinton has pledged to not deport any undocumented immigrants (except violent criminals and terrorists).
 This however appears to be the only significant break with the status quo.